-In the first fall semester of the entry-level OTD program, each student will be assigned a faculty advisor who will be available throughout the program.
-Faculty advisors may serve as mentors on professional and academic matters, and as a resource for personal matters should they arise.
-Students have the option of meeting with faculty advisors at regular intervals or as requested by the individual student or faculty.
-While each student will be assigned a designated faculty advisor, students are encouraged to meet with a variety of Division faculty throughout their academic program.
+In the first fall semester of the entry-level OTD program, each student is assigned a faculty advisor who will be available throughout the program.
+Faculty advisors provide guidance and feedback on professional and academic matters and serve as a resource for personal matters should they arise.
+While each student will be assigned a designated faculty advisor, students are also encouraged to meet with a variety of Chan Division faculty throughout their academic program.